-- Electrolytes – speaking of staying hydrated, I am a big fan of having this natural brand in my water for an extra boost and some added flavor (my personal favorite are Nuun tablets, lemon-lime for the win!).
+- Electrolytes – speaking of staying hydrated, I am a big fan of packing a few electrolyte powder packets for an extra boost and some added flavor (my personal favorite are Nuun tablets, lemon-lime for the win!).

-- Sunscreen – even on the cloudy days, those clouds can be deceiving.
-Make sure to reapply it throughout the day, especially if you go on Splash Mountain.
+- Sunscreen – even on the cloudy days, the weather can be deceiving.
+Make sure to reapply it throughout the day, especially if you go on rides like Splash Mountain.

 - Lotion – Orange County is dessert dry and having extra hand/face lotion is always good, especially when those pesky Santa Ana winds come to town.

 - Hand sanitizer + wet wipes – there’s no way to sugar quote it – Disneyland is filled with germs and it’s important to bring an arsenal of both hand sanitizer and wet wipes in your bag.
 Wet wipes come in handy especially when you need to clean off your sticky churro fingers in line for Pirates of the Caribbean.